 Love traveling and tasting the local fare?
 Be sure to read this quick guide to food in Italy!

-All about the cod
+All About the Cod

 To say the Portuguese are all about the cod is an understatement.
 There is cod — bacalhau — on every menu, everywhere.
 There are planks of salted cod in the grocery stores and in open air markets.
 Lisbon and Porto both smelled a bit…fishy.

+In fact, bacalhau is the national dish of Portugal, and there are many ways to prepare it.
 We spoke with people who joked about a bride getting a 1001 Ways to Cook Bacalhau cookbook, and we definitely saw it offered in a lot of various ways!

 We were surprised to find that boiled cod rehydrates into a very good replica of fresh fish.
 If someone hadn’t told me that it was dried cod, I wouldn’t have guessed.
 And this simplest of preparations is a common holiday dish!